-We shouldn’t all get booking immediately, though – there are still many restrictions in place and, for international travel, expensive testing and quarantine regimes to follow.
-If you’re desperate to book your summer holiday, here’s what you need to know.
+In short, we shouldn't all get booking immediately – there are still many restrictions in place and, for international travel, expensive testing and quarantine regimes to follow.
+If you’re still desperate to book your summer holiday abroad, here’s everything you need to know.

 What are the key dates for travel?